-Central Ohio Crime Stoppers, along with the Fraternal Order of Police Capital City Lodge #9 and United Dairy Farmers, is pleased to recognize Columbus Police Officers Joshua Wright, Edward Reichenbach, and Joel Dobney as the recipients of the Bryan Hurst/Tony Luzio Officer of the Month Award for October (this was scheduled for last month but did not take place).
+Central Ohio Crime Stoppers, along with the Fraternal Order of Police Capital City Lodge #9 and United Dairy Farmers, is pleased to recognize Franklin County Deputies Dave Coburn and Jeremy Copas, along with K-9 partner “Atrey,” as the recipients of the Bryan Hurst/Tony Luzio Officer of the Month Award for October.
 Please read details below:

-The award presentation took place on Wednesday, November 8th, around 9:45am, at the Fire Fighters Union Hall located at 379 W. Broad Street.
+The award presentation will take place on Wednesday, October 3rd, around 10:00am, at the Fire Fighters Union Hall, 2nd floor, located at 379 W. Broad Street.